-Call Type-One or more types of calls to record, such as Voice.
+Call Type-One or more types of calls to record.
+(Fax, Modem, Modem Energy, Voice, Data Call, STU, Undetermined.
+Other call types can be selected but make no sense in the context of recording.)
 You can also negate the Call Type field so that the Rule applies to calls of all types other than those in the Rule.